gfredericks/hexes/README.md

 # hexes

 Spec for encoding binary data in human-language words.
+The main idea is to create sets of 256 memorable words to make binary data easier for humans to handle.

 ## What is this serious?